Kraftland/portable-arch/README.md

 # Contributing

-We are currently only accepting `x86_64` packages.
-Please place your PKGBUILD and up-to-date .SRCINFO under `x86_64/${pkgname}` and create pull requests.
+We are currently only accepting `x86_64` and `any` packages.
+Please place your PKGBUILD and up-to-date .SRCINFO under `x86_64/${pkgname}` or `any/${pkgname}` and create pull requests.
+Or become a maintainer by sending Kimiblock Moe an email.
 If you are in need of other architectures, let me know.

 # Background